bimobject/docs/docs/documentation/guides/creating-your-first-product.md

 # Creating your first product

-This guide will walk you through the steps of creating your first product in Eando X. By the end of the tutorial, you'll have a product with an LCA (Life Cycle Assessment) ready for generating an EPD (Environmental Product Declaration).
+This guide will walk you through the steps of creating your first product in EandoX.
+By the end of the tutorial, you'll have a product with an LCA (Life Cycle Assessment) ready for generating an EPD (Environmental Product Declaration).

 :::tip This is a quickstart
 This guide will only be covering the basics of creating a product.
-To get the most out of Eando X, it is recommended to start with the [workflow overview](/documentation/getting-started/workflow-overview).
+To get the most out of EandoX, it is recommended to start with the [workflow overview](/documentation/getting-started/workflow-overview).
 :::

 We will be going over the following steps: